iMengNN/YNFeng.github.io/_pages/about.md

 My research focuses on implicit neural representations (INRs), exploring their potential for efficient data representation and processing.
 I am also working on developing next-generation computing platforms, with a particular focus on compute-in-memory (CIM) technologies to enhance efficiency.
 Additionally, I am passionate about optimizing Large Language Models (LLMs) through techniques such as quantization, pruning, and knowledge distillation to improve their performance and scalability.

-Currently, I am working at Zhicun (Witmem) Technology, starting from November 2024, focusing on low-bit training of LLMs using cutting-edge analog compute-in-memory (CIM) technology.
+Currently, I am working at Zhicun (Witmem) Technology, starting from November 2024, focusing on low-bit training of LLMs using cutting-edge analog CIM technology.
 This research aims to unlock the potential of low-bit training, enabling more energy-efficient, faster, and scalable LLM deployment on advanced hardware.

 Research Interests
 ======
-- INRs
-  - INR are a novel approach for encoding data, such as images, signals, and 3D scenes, in a continuous and compact form using neural networks.
+- INRs are an innovative technique for encoding data such as images, signals, and 3D scenes in a continuous and compact form using neural networks.
+Unlike traditional discrete representations, INRs model data as continuous functions, offering greater detail and adaptability.
+By encoding information within a compact neural network, they reduce the need for extensive storage while maintaining high-fidelity representations.
+This makes them particularly valuable in applications where storage and computational resources are limited.
-  - My research focuses on improving the memory efficiency and generalization capabilities of these representations.
-  - I am working on techniques to accelerate their training and inference for real-world deployment.

-- Next-Generation Computing Platforms
-  - Next-generation computing platforms aim to overcome the limitations of traditional hardware architectures, and analog CIM technology is at the forefront of this innovation.
-  - My research involves designing and optimizing CIM hardware to accelerate AI computations while improving energy efficiency.
-  - I also address challenges related to device reliability, precision, and scalability, ensuring these platforms are practical for real-world applications.

-- Efficient LLMs
-  - Optimizing LLMs for efficiency without sacrificing performance is critical as these models grow in size.
-  - My research focuses on developing advanced techniques such as quantization, pruning, and knowledge distillation to reduce the size and computational requirements of LLMs.
-  - I aim to enable their deployment on resource-constrained devices while maintaining high accuracy and exploring methods to make their training and inference more energy-efficient and scalable.
+- CIM integrates memory and computation into a single unit, significantly reducing data movement—one of the primary bottlenecks in traditional systems—and boosting both energy efficiency and computational speed.
+This approach is especially effective for accelerating AI workloads, enabling faster and more efficient processing of complex algorithms while addressing the growing demand for energy-efficient computing solutions.
+- LLMs have become a cornerstone of modern AI, driving advancements in applications ranging from natural language understanding to content generation.
+Efficient LLMs utilize techniques such as quantization, pruning, and model compression to minimize their size and computational requirements without compromising performance.
+These optimizations allow LLMs to operate on smaller devices while maintaining high accuracy, democratizing access to advanced AI capabilities and broadening their range of applications.

 Recent News
 ======